The Rocky Mountains are one of the most beautiful and awe-inspiring natural wonders in North America.

 - extra food and water

-We have a detailed guide to every essential you should pack for a family road trip over here.
+- We have a detailed guide to everything you should pack for a family road trip.

 Next up, check what park fees need to be paid.
 Over the course of a Canadian Rockies road trip, you are almost certainly going to be better off investing in an annual Discovery Pass.